VANDERBILT UNIVERSITY HUMAN RESOURCES POLICIES AND PROCEDURES

 Vanderbilt is committed to maintaining salary levels that are in compliance with all applicable laws and regulations and internally equitable.
 All employees will be compensated fairly regardless of race, color, religion, sex, sexual orientation, national origin, age, disability, veteran status or marital status.

 Human Resources is responsible for policy guidance and administration of a uniform compensation program by providing counsel to departments.
 Achieving the goals of equitable, fair and market competitive compensation is a responsibility shared by Vanderbilt leadership and Human Resources.

 Human Resources administers the classification and pay system.
 Each employee is placed in the job classification that accurately reflects his/her responsibilities and is paid within the established pay range for his/her job.
 Pay rate is initially determined by factors such as required education and experience relative to the job's minimum qualifications and rates paid to other job incumbents.
 Managers/supervisors may also consider an individual's skills and job performance in determining pay.

 I. LEGAL REQUIREMENTS

 There are federal and state laws that regulate wage and hour issues including child labor, minimum wage, overtime pay and record-keeping.
 Human Resources is responsible for determining which job classifications are exempt and non-exempt.

 A. Exempt status is based on the duties and responsibilities of an individual position, the required educational level and the salary received.
 Exempt employees are not entitled to overtime pay or compensatory time.

-B. Nonexempt employees are paid on an hourly basis and are entitled to overtime pay at one and one-half times their "regular hourly rate" for any hours they work in excess of 40 during the workweek.
+B. Nonexempt employees are entitled to overtime pay at one and one-half times their "regular hourly rate" for any hours they work in excess of 40 during the workweek.
 Regular hourly rate is defined as the calculated average hourly rate for that pay period.
 For example, the regular hourly rate must include shift differentials, "on call" pay and multiple rates of pay, if applicable.
 Human Resources must be consulted for all overtime calculation needs that require manual calculation outside the payroll system.